Post

 DNS Oops.
-Crashing bind from remote
+Crashing bind from remote.

-It's been a while since my last post - and this one is a doozey.
 So Bind is one of the most popular DNS servers on the planet.
 Just about everyone runs it.
 So when news breaks that a specially crafted request can cause the named process to exit, then a problem is presented.
-Enter CVE-2015-5477.
-The official report says:

 named in ISC BIND 9.x before 9.9.7-P2 and 9.10.x before 9.10.2-P3 allows remote attackers to cause a denial of service (REQUIRE assertion failure and daemon exit) via TKEY queries.